 CS253 is the final course in the programming sequence that includes CS160, CS161, CS200 and CS270.
 One goal of CS253 is to teach C++, since the previous courses in the curriculum are in Java (CS160/161/200) or C (CS270).
 The more significant goal, however, is to complete the process of training a professional programmer.
-When this course is complete, you should have a better understanding of (1) the strengths, weaknesses and roles of different languages; (2) how C++ and Java are mapped onto hardware; (3) different models of object oriented programming; (4) memory management models; (5) how to write efficient code; and (6) how to exploit templates.
+When this course is complete, you should have a better understanding of (1) the strengths, weaknesses and roles of different languages; (2) how C++ and Java programs are mapped onto hardware; (3) object oriented programming; (4) memory management models; (5) how to write efficient code; and (6) how to exploit templates.
 In addition, you should be better at using software development tools.
-The recitations (which are a mandatory and important part of the course) give hands-on experience with tools used for software development in Linux, including make, gdb, subversion, valgrind and google test.
+The recitations (which are a mandatory and important part of the course) give hands-on experience with tools used for software development in Linux, including gdb, subversion, valgrind and google test.

 The Course Logo is from the cover of C++ for Java Programmers and is being used with the permission of the author.